hgresseau/ASL-Processing/Data-Preparation/README.md

 ### Overview
 These codes allow for the preparation of NIfTI files (.nii) from the raw data (in DICOM format (.dcm)) coming directly from the MRI.
-This raw data is available in a secured online server, such as CAIN.
+This raw data is available in a secured online server.
 Below is an overview of the pipeline to prepare your data for CBF processing.

 #### Tools needed 💡
 - Request access to a secured server to retrieve raw DICOM MRI data.